groboclown/tern-scheduler/README.md

     // You will need to provide a way to connect your job
     // execution framework with Tern.
 See below for more details. createMyJobExecutionManager());

-// Add more strategies to meet your schedule and task needs scheduler.strategies.taskCreationStrategyRegistry .register('custom', myCustomStrategy);
 ```